jasin/construction-tracker/EMULATORS.md

 ```

 **What this does:**
-- Fetches all data directly from the running database emulator via HTTP
+- Fetches all database data from the database emulator (port 9000)
+- Fetches all auth users from the auth emulator (port 9099)
-- Saves it to `emulator-data` in the correct format for import
+- Saves everything to `emulator-data` in the correct format for import

 **When to save:**
 - Before stopping emulators for the day